This Day In Music: January 31

 January 31, 1976 ~ Singer, guitarist, songwriter, author Evert Taube, full name Axel Evert Taube, passed away in Stockholm, Sweden ~ Considered Sweden's premier troubadour carrying the torch of the Swedish ballad tradition in the 20th century.
 Known for songs such as Calle Schewens Vals, Brevet Från Lillan, Änglamark, Sjösala Vals and Så Långe Skutan Kan Gå.
 Artists such as Roger Whittaker, Sven-Bertil Taube, Martin Best and Emily Melcher have recorded English versions of his songs ~ Taube was born in 1890

 January 31, 1970 ~ Amelia Fiona Driver, commonly known as actress, singer, songwriter Minnie Driver, born in Marylebone, UK ~ Best known as an actress for film and TV.
-As a singer was a member of the Milo Roth Band, sang backup on Bomb The Bass's 1994 Clear album and has released a number of solo recordings, most notably 2007's Seastones featuring guests such as Ryan Adams, the Cardinals and Liz Phair
+As a singer was a member of the Milo Roth Band, sang backup on Bomb The Bass's 1994 Clear album, and has released a number of solo recordings, most notably 2007's Seastones album featuring guests such as Ryan Adams, the Cardinals and Liz Phair

 January 31, 1970 ~ James Isaac More, commonly known as blues harpist, singer Slim Harpo, passed away in Baton Rouge, Louisiana, USA ~ Leading exponent of the swamp blues.
 Influenced by Jimmy Reed.
 Best known for songs such as I'm A King Bee, Raining In My Heart, Scratch My Back, Shake Your Hips, and I Got Love If You Want It.
 Much covered by many of the British Invasion acts early in their career, including the Rolling Stones, the Pretty Things, the Yardbirds, the Kinks, Pink Floyd, and Them ~ Moore was born in 1924